How Emotions Are Made: The Secret Life of the Brain―How We Create by Lisa Barrett cover

 Follow up

-What's wrong with the classical emotion theory?
+What's the difference between classical and constructed emotion theories?

 Press Enter to ask.
 Answers come from our editorial Q&A — start typing to see related questions.